fjod/Codewars/CodeWars/Task.md

-﻿83.
-Remove Duplicates from Sorted List
+﻿19.
+Remove Nth Node From End of List

-    Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
-Return the linked list sorted as well.
+    Given the head of a linked list, remove the nth node from the end of the list and return its head.

 Example 1:

-Input: head = [1,1,2]
+Input: head = [1,2,3,4,5], n = 2
-Output: [1,2]
+Output: [1,2,3,5]
 Example 2:

+Input: head = [1], n = 1
+Output: []
+Example 3:

-Input: head = [1,1,2,3,3]
+Input: head = [1,2], n = 1
-Output: [1,2,3]
+Output: [1]

-Constraints:

-The number of nodes in the list is in the range [0, 300].
--100 <= Node.val <= 100
-The list is guaranteed to be sorted in ascending order.
+did not solve it myself
+it looks very easy on the first glance